mpampuch/nextflow-notes/README.md

     log.info ( worflow.success ? "\nDone!
 Open the following report in your browser --> $params.outdir/multiqc_report.html\n" : 'Oops .. something went wrong' )
 }
 ```

+## Metrics and reports

+Nextflow can produce multiple reports and charts providing several runtime metrics and execution information.
+These can be enabled by using the following command line options:

+The `-with-report` option enables the creation of the workflow execution report.

+The `-with-trace` option enables the creation of a tab separated value (TSV) file containing runtime information for each executed task.

+The `-with-timeline` option enables the creation of the workflow timeline report showing how processes were executed over time.
+This may be useful to identify the most time consuming tasks and bottlenecks.

+Finally, the `-with-dag` option enables the rendering of the workflow execution direct acyclic graph representation.
+The dag needs to be given a name (`-with-dag dag.png`).
+Note: This feature requires the installation of [Graphviz](http://www.graphviz.org/) on your computer.
+See [here](https://www.nextflow.io/docs/latest/tracing.html#dag-visualisation) for further details.
+You can also output HTML DAGs (`-with-dag dag.html`), and the `-preview` command my allow you to have a look at an approximate DAG without having to run the pipeline.

 ## The Golden Practice for Containers